eh8/acstor/levelup/README.md

 ## Create a resource group

-An Azure resource group is a logical group that holds your Azure resources that you want to manage as a group.
-When you create a resource group, you're prompted to specify a location.
-This location is:

-- The storage location of your resource group metadata.
-- Where your resources will run in Azure if you don't specify another region during resource creation.

 Create a resource group using the `az group create` command.
 Replace `<resource-group-name>` with the name of the resource group you want to create, and replace `<location>` with an Azure region such as _eastus_, _westus2_,